Overview of GTM

 - Triggers in GTM: In the Tag Manager, Triggers are used to decide if a tag is fired or not.
 In simpler words, these are rules to decide actions in a tag.

-- Events in GTM: When an action is performed on the page, it can be called an event, for example, someone clicking on the email subscribe button or clicking on your contact number is an event.
-Tag Manager can denote an event, and have it fired on the Analytics suite of your choice (Google Analytics, as an example).
+- Events in GTM: When an action is performed on the page, it can be called an event; for example, someone clicking on the email subscribes button or clicking on your contact number is an event.
+Tag Manager can denote an event and have it fired on your choice’s Analytics suite (Google Analytics, as an example).
 Events in Tag Manager make it easy to measure and monitor user actions that may be important to analyze.

 Uses of GTM

-All marketers have to use tracking tools and analytics tools to see and analyze how their site is performing, where the users are coming from and what can be done to improve campaign performance.
+All marketers have to use tracking tools and analytics tools to see and analyze how their site performs, where the users are coming from and what can be done to improve campaign performance.

 Advantages of GTM